expressjs/expressjs.com/uk/guide/migrating-4.md

 `req.params`
 </td>
 <td markdown="1">
-Was an array, is now an object.
+Was an array; now an object.
 </td>
 </tr>
 <tr>